holtenko/Leetcoding/README.md

 Given 1->2->3->4, you should return the list as 2->1->4->3.

 Your algorithm should use only constant space.
 You may not modify the values in the list, only nodes itself can be changed.

+### 260. Single Number III
+Given an array of numbers nums, in which exactly two elements appear only once and all the other elements appear exactly twice.
+Find the two elements that appear only once.

+For example:

+Given nums = [1, 2, 1, 3, 2, 5], return [3, 5].

+**Note:**
+The order of the result is not important.
+So in the above example, [5, 3] is also correct.

+Your algorithm should run in linear runtime complexity.
+Could you implement it using only constant space complexity?